-Critical Human Water Needs (CHWN)
+^{}Critical Human Water Needs (CHWN)

 Volumes stored are adjusted for net evaporation losses and spills until delivered to South Australia.
 There has been no opportunity to move water held in Lake Victoria to a more secure upstream storage since March 2016.

-As a result of an unregulated flow event occurring in July and early August 2016 (see Flow Outlook section), Lake Victoria is likely to fill and physically spill in August.
-South Australia's deferred water will be the first to spill because the rules under the Murray-Darling Basin Agreement require that water held by South Australia in the Storage Right must not affect water availability to New South Wales and Victoria.
-This unregulated flow event is likely to cause a spill of up to 57.7 GL (38.7 GL of water held for critical human water needs and 19 GL held for private carryover).
+As a result of an unregulated flow event occurring (see Flow Outlook section) Lake Victoria is now effectively spilling.
+This means the 57.7 GL of South Australia's deferred water held in lake Victoria has started to spill and will completely spill during August.
+South Australia's deferred water is the first to spill because the rules under the Murray-Darling Basin Agreement require that water held by South Australia in the Storage Right must not affect water availability to New South Wales and Victoria.
 All other private carryover water (59.7 GL) is currently held in Dartmouth Reservoir, where the risk of spill is much lower.